 - The Company does not comply with best practice provision 2.1.5 of the Dutch Corporate Governance Code, which requires that the Supervisory Board shall draw up a diversity policy for the composition of the Management Board and the Supervisory Board.
 We aim for a diverse composition with respect to nationality, experience, background, age and gender, which objective has also been included in our profile of the size and composition of the non-executive directors.
 NOXXON Pharma N.V. recognizes the benefits of diversity, including gender balance.
 However, NOXXON Pharma N.V. feels that gender is only one part of diversity and future members of the Board of Directors and of the Supervisory Board will continue to be selected on the basis of wide ranging (technical) experience, backgrounds, skills, knowledge and insights. - The Company does not comply with best practice provisions 2.1.7, 2.1.9 and 2.3.4, which set independency requirements for the composition of the Supervisory Board, the independency of the chairman of the Supervisory Board and independency requirements for the composition of the committees of the Supervisory Board.
-Given the fact that the Company is a relatively young company with continuous close ties to its original shareholders who still form a large portion of the shareholder base, the continuity in the composition of the Supervisory Board is of great importance.
-Once a stable framework has been established, the Company shall take appropriate measures to comply with this provision. - The Company does not comply with best practice provisions 3.1.2(vii), and 3.3.2 dealing with aspects of remuneration and which require that option rights are exercisable only three years after their grant and that Supervisory Board Directors will not be granted any shares or rights to shares as remuneration, as some of the Supervisory Board Directors will be granted ordinary shares or rights

-- to subscribe for ordinary shares by way of remuneration, in due consideration of the rapid and often short term changes that characterize the industry sector while at the same recognizing the importance of the substantial industry expertise such Supervisory Board Directors bring to the Company. - The Company does not comply with best practice principle 4.3.3 of the Dutch Corporate Governance Code, which requires that a resolution of the General Meeting to cancel the binding nature of a nomination for the appointment of a Managing Director, or to remove such a Managing Director, be passed with an absolute majority of the votes cast, representing at least one-third of the issued share capital.
+Given the Company's businesses in the biotech field, it is not uncommon to maintain strong ties with long-standing investors who prefer to be represented on the Supervisory Board.
+Those members have proven to be important for the Company's governance and their continuity as members of the Supervisory Board remains of great importance. - The Company does not comply with best practice provisions 3.1.2(vii), and 3.3.2 dealing with aspects of remuneration and which require that option rights are exercisable only three years after their grant and that Supervisory Board Directors will not be granted any shares or rights to shares as remuneration, as some of the Supervisory Board Directors will be granted ordinary shares or rights to subscribe for ordinary shares by way of remuneration, in due consideration of the rapid and often short term changes that characterize the industry sector while at the same recognizing the importance of the substantial industry expertise such Supervisory Board Directors bring to the Company. - The Company does not comply with best practice principle 4.3.3 of the Dutch Corporate Governance Code, which requires that a resolution of the General Meeting to cancel the binding nature of a nomination for the appointment of a Managing Director, or to remove such a Managing Director, be passed with an absolute majority of the votes cast, representing at least one-third of the issued share capital.
 In line with the Dutch Corporate Governance Code such resolutions can only be adopted by the General Meeting with two-third of the votes cast representing at least half of the Company's issued capital.
 The Articles provide that these resolutions can only be adopted with at least a two-third majority which must represent more than half of the Company's issued capital, following which a new nomination will be drawn up by the Supervisory Board, because the Company believes that the decision to overrule a nomination for the appointment or dismissal of a member of the Management Board or the Supervisory Board must be widely supported by the Shareholders.